Information for Students

 Application Process and Waitlisting

+Prior experience is not necessary.
+ELC strongly encourages students to take clinic that have a commitment to our mission, demonstrated research, writing, and communication skills, and illustrated attention to detail, work ethic, organizational and time-management skills.
 Once accepted into the clinic, students will be asked to complete a survey of their experience, interests, work styles, and desired number of credits, so they can be matched with a supervisor.
 Students will be sent ELC Handbook and additional materials prior to the start of the semester.

 Add/Drop Deadlines

-Students must confirm their acceptance of a place in ELC by June 15th, so that waitlisted students can be notified of vacancies.
 Changes to enrollment should not be made after August 23rd, though we understand that scheduling is complex and will work with students to be flexible where possible.

 The required seminar constitutes a two-credit course and all students in the clinic must complete the seminar.
 Students can choose whether to take the clinical component for two, three, four, or five credits, and that choice can be changed up to three weeks into the semester.